southernreach/dmenuexit/README.md

-# oblogout-blurlock
+# dmenuexit
-Systemd/OpenRC-compatible logout script for Openbox, Fluxbox and others including OutMok icons and blurlock.
-Originally written for Manjaro-Fluxbox
+A dmenu exit script for tiling window managers.
+Based on oblogout-blurlock and Systemd/OpenRC-compatible.